Indefinite leave to remain: HC 194

 On 9 July 2012, the 14-year rule (paragraph 276B(i)(b)) (which provided a route to settlement on the grounds of long residence, lawful or unlawful) was withdrawn.
 Instead, the new Immigration Rules provided that at least 20 years' continuous residence, lawful or unlawful, would, subject to criminality and other criteria, normally be necessary to establish a claim to remain in the UK on the basis of the Article 8 right to respect for private life.
 (The 10-year rule (paragraph 276B(i)(a)), which provides a route to settlement on the grounds of continuous lawful residence in the UK of at least 10 years, was unaffected and remains in place).

 ILR may also be curtailed by the Home Secretary for reasons of national security or if the holder of the ILR commits an offence that could lead to their deportation from the United Kingdom.

 A person may also lose ILR by leaving the United Kingdom for more than two years.
 However, in some circumstances, such a person may reapply for indefinite leave to enter the UK.

 British Overseas citizens, British subjects and British protected persons do not lose ILR no matter how long they stay outside the UK.

+Potential future changes

+In 2025, Nigel Farage, leader of Reform UK has proposed abolishing Indefinite Leave to Remain, which currently allows migrants to live, work, and access benefits permanently after five years.
+Under the plan, migrants would need to reapply for visas with stricter requirements, including higher income thresholds and English proficiency, and welfare access would be restricted to British citizens.
+The policy would not apply to EU nationals protected under the Withdrawal Agreement.
+It is estimated that the plan would affect hundreds of thousands of current migrants and could lead to mass deportations if applied retrospectively.